 The Arbitrary Moment Predictor (AMP) Microphysics Scheme

-We are currently funded by a three year NSF AGS award to use our “Arbitrary Moment Predictor” cloud microphysics scheme (AMP) to explore the strengths and limitations of bulk microphysics schemes and to explore options for improving these schemes.
+Our NSF AGS award is now ended.
+We used the “Arbitrary Moment Predictor” cloud microphysics scheme (AMP) to explore the strengths and limitations of bulk microphysics schemes and to explore options for improving these schemes.
 The award follows a one year NSF EAGER award to build AMP.

 There are two common classes of microphysics schemes – bin and bulk.
 Bin schemes explicitly predict the shape of the particle size distribution (PSD), whereas bulk schemes predict 1-3 integral quantities of the PSD.
 Bin and bulk schemes often lead to disparate predictions of cloud properties.
 The inherent problem that has not been overcome in the past when comparing simulations using bin or bulk schemes is that the list of differences between the schemes is long, and not all differences are a result of the various approaches that the two scheme types take to representing cloud particle properties.
 In the proposed work, the research team will circumvent this problem by constructing a bulk microphysics scheme from a bin scheme.
 Both the bin scheme, and the new “bulk-emulating” scheme (called AMP) will share the same set of assumptions and will use the exact same routines to predict cloud process rates.
 The only difference will be in how much, and what type of information about the cloud and hydrometeor categories is passed back to the main model at the end of each call to the microphysics routines.